Measuring developer productivity via humans

 • Precision.
 Humans can tell you whether their CI/CD builds are generally fast or slow (i.e., whether durations are closer to a minute or an hour), but they cannot report on build times down to millisecond precision.
 Quantitative metrics are needed when a high degree of precision is needed in our measurements.

 We’ve seen organizations find success when they start with qualitative metrics to establish baselines and determine where to focus.
-Then, follow with quantitative metrics to help drill in deeper into specific areas.
+Then, follow with quantitative metrics to help drill deeper into specific areas.

 1. Start with qualitative data to identify your top opportunities

-2. Once you know what you want to improve, use quantitative metrics to drill-in further
+2. Once you know what you want to improve, use quantitative metrics to drill in further

 3. Track your progress using both qualitative and quantitative metrics